Heart disease includes a wide variety of conditions that can be caused by a wide variety of different factors.

 Sex – Women are slightly protected against heart attack before menopause but then their risk increases afterwards.
 Women are also less likely to service a heart attack and the signs of a heart attack may be less obvious.

 Genetic – Rare forms of inherited heart conditions, high cholesterol or blood pressure can increase the risk of heart disease and strokes.

 Family history – If your father or brother suffered heart disease before the age of 55, or your mother or sister before 65 years, then you could also be at increased risk.

 Poverty – Poverty can increase stress, anxiety and depression.
 Healthy lifestyle choices could also not be affordable or available, and good medical treatment could be inaccessible.
 Therefore, poverty is an important risk factor for heart disease and strokes.

-Controllable risk factors as factors that increase your risk of heart disease and stroke that you have the power to change!
-Even small improvements in each of these can make a difference.
+Controllable risk factors are factors that increase your risk of heart disease and stroke that you have the power to change!
+Even small improvements in each of these can make a big difference.